crescenciolima/SPLArch/README.md

 Introduction
 ------------
-Splash is a web application that helps software development documentation, allowing the issuance of personalized documents with different views of software implementation
+**SPLArch** is a web application that helps managing architectural assets from software product lines projects.
+The tool was developed using Python programming language and Django framework.
+It also allows the issuance of personalized documents with different views of software implementation.

 Requirements